RoboJackets/onken-web/README.md

 This project uses the [NextJS](https://nextjs.org/) framework, built on ReactJS and Node.
 This allows server side rendering, proxying, and url path customization from the frontend without any backend dependencies.

-Nothing needs to be set up on your machine to run the application, and experience in Node is not necessary.

 ### Redux
 Management of global state is handled by [Redux](https://redux.js.org/) middleware.
 This keeps global object logic separate from the props and state managed by ReactJS.